The Hinderwell Horse and Agricultural Society will celebrate its 150th show on Friday 9th August 2019, starting at 09:00am.

 There are also classes in vintage machinery, farm produce, garden produce, flowers, handicrafts confectionery, preserves and photography.
 Children get a chance to show off their talents with prizes for the best picture, collage, handwriting and various other arts and crafts.

-The Downe and Outs jazz band will provide entertainment as well as The Goathland and Glaisdale Hunt.
+Musical entertainment this year will be provided by Harry Thompson’s Fairground Organ and The Goathland and Glaisdale Hunt will also be making their customery appearance.
 Alpacas and owls will also be on show along with over thirty craft and trade stands that range from antique books and jewellery to plants and children’s amusements.

 ON THE DAY